-X
+99

-Parent/ carer signature

-We have discussed this and (child name) agrees to follow
+Parent/ carer signature We have discussed this and (child name) agrees to follow

-the e-safety rules and to support the safe use of ICT at Freeland CE Primary.
+safe use of ICT at Freeland CE Primary .

 Parent/ Carer Signature

 Class Date

 Staff, Governor and Visitor

 Acceptable Use Agreement / Code of Conduct

 ICT (including data) and the related technologies such as e-mail, the internet and mobile devices are an expected part of our daily working life in school.
 This policy is designed to ensure that all staff are aware of their professional responsibilities when using any form of ICT.